w3f/Grants-Program/applications/TuxedoDapp.md

 Manage NFT means , it icludes below :
 1. Viewing NFTs:
    Users should be able to see a comprehensive list or visual representation of all the NFTs (pets) they own.
-   Display detailed information about each NFT, including attributes such as species, color, pattern, eyes, ears, tail, etc.
+   Display detailed information about each NFT, including attributes such as below : parents(mom and dad) free_breedings(numbers) dna(H256 Hash value) num_breedings(number)
-2. Ownership History:
-   Show the ownership history of each NFT, indicating when it was created, bred, or traded.
-   Provide transparency on how the ownership of each pet has changed over time.
+   Status(Ready for raring ,Tired(Only for dad) , Had birth recenty(only for Mom)) .
-3. Transaction History:
+3. Breed :
-   Display a record of all transactions involving each NFT, such as creation, breeding, and trading.
-   Include details like transaction timestamps, involved parties, and any fees associated with the transactions.
-4. Breed and Trade Options:
-    User should be able to initiate breeding and trading directly from the dashboard.
+    User should be able to initiate breeding directly from the dashboard.
-    Include options to send breeding requests, accept offers, and initiate trades.
-5. Naming and Customization:
-   Enable users to customize and name their pets directly from the dashboard.
-   Allow for a personalized touch, letting users give distinct identities to their NFTs.
-6. Transfer and Ownership Management:
-   Provide options for transferring ownership of NFTs to other users within the platform.
-7. Interactivity:
+4. Interactivity:
    Make dashboard interactive, allowing users to click on individual NFTs to access more detailed information or initiate specific actions.

 **Tech Stack:**
-IPFS (InterPlanetary File System) for storage TypeScript webpack
+TypeScript
+webpack